KoviRobi/PartIIProject/GLOSSARY.md

     - MarkerBinding: Just to use for instanceof, should only be used for the macro engine, then use ASTMatcher instead

 * rmk35.partIIProject.backend
+  - ByteCodeMethod: Method, jumps are points of continuation (e.g. they would be different methods in continuation passing style)
   - Statement: Input data from middle

 * rmk35.partIIProject.runtime